 In both cases it's a lose lose situation for everyone involved, especially the students.

 To help your school confidently make the decision to embrace mobile technology in the classroom, we've put together a list of 10 reasons why it will benefit your students.

 Then, we've outlined how your school can make sure it's ready to actually support those new/added devices.

-9) Technology helps students be more responsible.
 Owning your own device or borrowing the school's devices gives students the opportunity to improve their decision making skills as well as taking ownership of a valuable (and often times expensive) device.
-Again, this needs to be complimented by proper digital citizenship training to see the best results.
+Again, this needs to be complemented by proper digital citizenship training to see the best results.

-10) Technology transforms the learning experience.
-Students have access to an incredible amount of new opportunities from learning how to code to learning how to better collaborate across teams and with their instructors.
-Technology empowers students to be more creative and be more connected; new tech has super-charged how we learn today.
+Students have access to an incredible amount of new opportunities.
+From learning how to code to learning how to better collaborate across teams and with their instructors--technology empowers students to be more creative and be more connected.
+New tech has super-charged how we learn today.

 If your school is still debating how technology can benefit your students, teachers and administrators, I hate to break it to you, but the future of education is already here and you're missing an unbelievable amount of opportunities.